MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/change-payment-method.md

 > The option to pay by invoice is only available if your subscription costs over a certain amount (which varies by service location).
 A credit check might be required for larger invoice payments.
 To learn more, see [Pay for your Office 365 for business subscription](pay-for-your-subscription.md).

 > [!IMPORTANT]
-> You cannot use the admin center (preview) to change from credit card or bank account to invoice.
+> You cannot use the new admin center to change from credit card or bank account to invoice.

 1. In the admin center, go to the **Billing**\> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Subscriptions</a> page.